 Trueness to oneself is the most basic form of genuineness, which aligns with authenticity.
 Be the real you.
 Faking things is deceptive and eventually evident to all.
 People aren't fooled for long.
 They'll question and distrust inconsistencies.
-Being true to yourself requires healthy selfawareness and self-worth.
-Who you are is authority of peers or top leaders helps assure the person people will see, and it's the noble character in you they want to see.
+Being true to yourself requires healthy self-awareness and self-worth.
+Who you are is the person people will see, and it's the noble character in you they want to see.